DaveMielke/NBP/b2g/ui/doc/introduction.rst

 You only need to press gently.
 If it feels like you're pressing against a hard surface then you've missed the button.
 You should feel a soft click.
 You should also hear a long, high-pitched beep.

-If you also hear three short beeps then the battery is too low, and you'll need to charge the battery for a while before you'll be able to successfully boot the device.

 The Removable Cover
 ```````````````````